clayne/SSEModdingGuide/README.md

 MO2 is a program used to organize, install, and manage mods for popular games such as Fallout or The Elder Scrolls.

-Rather than tampering with the game's files, MO2 manages mods by separating them into an isolated folder, functioning as a virtual directory.
+Rather than adding mod files to the game's directory, MO2 manages mods by separating them into an isolated folder, functioning as a virtual directory.
 The game will read files from MO2 rather than its own directory, tricking the game into thinking it's loading its own directory.
+With this isolated file system, users can enable or disable mods with a click of a button.
+In short, the program is designed to streamline the modding process so that users of all experience can mod their own game.

+The features available in MO2 are:

+* Isolate mods from the game directory.
-Because the mods are isolated in their own folder, disabling and enabling mods can be done with a click of a button.
+* Enable or Disable mods with a click of a button.
+* Sort mods through numerous criteria.
+* Download content from Nexus through MO2.
+* Present notifications such as updates or warnings for mods.
+* Swap mod configurations seamlessly.
+* Add additional tools or addons for a centralized modding program.

+By the end of this section, you should know:

+* How to setup your game for MO2
+* How each user-interface (UI) element functions
+* How to apply each UI element into your modding.

+### Setting Up MO2

+This section will explain the virtual directory, and how to set up your game for MO2.

+#### Instances, a Virtual Game Directory

+A **Instance** will need to be created everytime you add a game to MO2.
+Instances are folders where mods and configurations for your games are stored.
+In normal circumstances, a game will read it's own directory to load the content and mods installed.
+However, with MO2, the program will redirect the game towards the Instance folder, making the game think that it is reading its own directory.
+The reason for the Instance is to keep the game's directory as clean as possible, allowing the user to add or delete mods with ease.

 ## Introduction to Nexus Mods
 ## Downloading and Installing Mods